BeatriceNzilani/python-learning-journey/README.md

 ## 🛠️ Projects I'm Building

-I haven't started any for now but am looking forward to creating more and real-world projects.
+I haven't started yet but I'm looking forward to creating more and real-world projects.

 ---